-Thank you very much, Tijani.
-Thank you very much, Olivier, for your question.
-To give a short answer, I do think it's double-dipping.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Leon. - >> LEON FELIPE SANCHEZ AMBIA: Thank you very much for the question.
+To give a short answer, I do think it's double dipping.
 I have little to add to what Alan said.
-I am pretty much in agreement with what Alan has just stated so I won't repeat everything that he said.
+I am pretty much in agreement with what Alan has just stated.
+So I won't repeat everything that he said.

-One thing that I would emphasize, however, is that there is no one-size-fits-all solution to this, that we need to look at this on a case by case basis as Alan suggested and that we need to be flexible.
-But just on a general basis, I would definitely think that this would be a double-dipping situation.
+One thing I would emphasize.

+However, there is no one size fits all solution to this. (dog barking).

+We need to look at this on case by case basis. (dog barking).

+As Alan suggested and we need to be flexible.
+On our general basis I would definitely think that.

+Would be a double dipping situation.
 Thank you.

-Thank you very much, Leon.
-Now, Ariel, please read the question of Carlos Vera.

-Thank you, Tijani.
-It's a question from Carlos Vera, ISOC Equador, for both candidates: "What accountability framework for the community do you propose to implement which strengthens from the Board?"

-Thank you.
-Leon.

-Thank you very much, Tijani.
-Thank you very much, Carlos, for your question.
-I think that the enhancement of some ICANN's accountability brings new accountability mechanisms not only for the Board but, of course, it would evolve to other components of the community as well.

-I think that the ultimate accountability mechanism is that if you, as At-Large community, consider that the Board member designated by the large community is not performing or has not met the expectations or is in clear conflict of what the At-Large standards are expected to be, you can now remove that Board member or, of course, exercise his power through the Empowered Community.
+- >> TIJANI BEN JEMAA: Thank you very much, Leon.
+Now Ariel, please read the question of Carlos Vera. - >> ARIEL LIANG: Thank you, Tijani.
+The question from Carlos Vera, for both candidates.
+What accountability framework for the community do you propose to strengthen from the board. - >> LEON FELIPE SANCHEZ AMBIA: Thank you for the question.
+I think that enhancement of ICANN accountability brings (background noise) new accountability mechanisms not only for the board, but it would evolve to other components of the community.
+The ultimate accountability mechanism is that if you as At-Large community consider that the board member designated by the community is not performing or has not met the expectations or is in clear conflict of what the At-Large standards are expected to be, you can now remove that board member, or of course exercise the power to the empowered community.
+So I guess this is a very welcome advance in enhancing ICANN accountability.

-I guess this is a very welcome advance in enhancing the accountability.
-And that is something that, of course, the At-Large community could use.
+And that is something that of course the At-Large community could use.
 But I would not stop there.
-I would not only use the accountability mechanisms that the new Bylaws provide us.
-I would foster a closer relationship with or between the At-Large designated Board member and the community as I have said from the beginning of this call.
-And with that, I would of course be someone that is present and close to the community.
-And I would provide them with information and of course reports on the activity that the Board is undertaking that may impact Internet end users' activities or perspectives.
+I would not only use the accountability mechanisms that the new bylaws provide us.
+I would foster closer relationships with or between the At-Large designated board member and the community as I have said from the beginning of this call, and for that I would of course be someone that is present and close to the community.
+And I would provide them with information, and of course, reports on the activity that the board has undertaken that may impact Internet end users' activities or perspectives.

-So, I think that having a two-way street with constant communication can be the best of the accountability mechanisms between the community and designated, whatever.
+I think that having two-way street with constant communication can be the best of the accountability mechanisms, between the community as designated.
 Thank you.

-Thank you, Leon.
-Alan, please.

-Thank you very much.
-Leon has covered certain part of what I was saying.
-The accountability, CCWG accountability has put an awful lot of focus on accountability of the Board and making sure that the Board does what the community wants to do.
+- >> TIJANI BEN JEMAA: Thank you, Leon.
+Alan, please. - >> ALAN GREENBERG: Thank you very much.
+Leon has covered certainly part of what I was saying.
+The accountability has put a awful lot of focus on accountability of the board and making sure that the board does what the community wants it to.

-In Work Stream 2, we are just starting the process of figuring out, how do we make sure, now that the ACs and SOs have control of the Board essentially, how do we make sure the ACs and SOs are accountable to their constituencies?
+In workstream 2 we are just starting the process of figuring out how do we make sure, now that the ACs and SOs have control of the board essentially, how do we make sure the ACs and SOs are accountable to their constituencies.
+It's not area that we focused a lot on in ICANN in the past.
+We need to do a much better job of it.
+The concept of capture does not stop at the board but goes all the way down to the ACs and SOs and how they are constituted.

-It's not an area that we focused a lot on in ICANN in the past.
-I think we need to do a much better job of it.
-The concept of capture does not stop at the Board but goes all the way down to the ACs and SOs and how they're constituted.
-I think there's work going on there but I think we're going to have to put a lot more effort and a lot more serious effort into it to make sure that we're stable there.
+I think there is work going on there.
+But I think we have to put a lot more effort and more serious effort into it to make sure we are stable there.